 We want people to know the risks of abusing Darvon.
 We also want addicts to know that recovery help is available to them.
 The right treatment can make recovery so much easier, and it boosts a person’s chance for long-term success.

 Darvon is an older narcotic pain medication that was once prescribed quite often.
 Doctors used it to treat multiple types of pain, including migraines and back pain.
 It worked well for treating mild to moderate pain, and it was not uncommon for people to remain on this medication for years.

 But in 2010, the FDA realized that Darvon’s risks outweighed its benefits.
 Research showed that the drug put people at risk for abnormal or even fatal heart rhythm problems.
 As many as 2,000 people had died in the United States at the time a ban was announced in the U.K. It took longer for the drug to be banned in the U.S., which resulted in the needless loss of many lives.

 As a result of the ban, doctors can no longer prescribe Darvon in the United States.
 But that does not mean people cannot obtain it.
 It is available on the street under the names, Yellow Footballs and Pink Footballs.
 It is also possible to order it online from other countries.

-Darvon abuse statistics indicate that more than 12 million people have used painkillers like Darvon for non-medical purposes.
-This statistics is incredible, and it certainly points to a need for better education regarding addictive drugs.
+Darvon abuse statistics from the CDC indicate that more than 12 million people have used painkillers like Darvon for non-medical purposes.
+This statistic is incredible, and it certainly points to a need for better education regarding addictive drugs.